cjdbarlow/Part-One/the_placenta.md

 ###Nutrient and Waste Exchange Functions
 The primary purpose of the placenta is **diffusion of nutrients and oxygen**, and **removal of waste**.

-As with the lung, diffusion is dependent on Ficks Principle, i.e.:
+As with the lung, diffusion is dependent on Fick's Principle, i.e.:

 $$\dot{V} = {A \times D \times \Delta P \over T }$$, where:
 * $$\dot{V}$$ = Flow of substance across the membrane